gr8manbir/Manbir_den/Self_Driving_Car/CarND-Traffic-Sign-Classifier-Project/submission/writeup.md

-# **Finding Lane Lines on the Road**
+# **Classifying Images in a German Traffic Sign Data Set**

 ## Writeup on the technical challenges and approach

-**Finding Lane Lines on the Road**
+**Develop a CNN to classify roadsigns**
 The goals / steps of this project were the following:
-* Make a pipeline that finds lane lines on the road
-* Use that pipeline to mark road lanes in a video stream
+* Develop a CNN that can classify images with an accuracy of atleast 0.93 with the test set
+* Run the CNN on randomly downloaded images from the internet and calculate accuracy

 [//]: # (Image References)

-[image1]: ./test_images/solidWhiteCurve.jpg "First Image"

-[image2]: ./test_images/whiteCarLaneSwitch.jpg "yellow and white lanes"

-[image3]: ./test_images_output/HSVLane "HSV Image"

-[image4]: ./test_images_output/Masked "Masked(Region of Interest)"

-[image5]: ./test_images_output/img_houghLines "Hough Lines"

-[image6]: ./test_images_output/solidWhiteCurve_WithLanes "Lane Detected"

-[image7]: ./test_images_output/whiteCarLaneSwitch_WithLanes "Mixed lane detected"
+[image1]: ./traffic-signs-data/RightOfWay.png "Right of Way"

+[image2]: ./traffic-signs-data/Speed30.png "Speed 30"

+[image3]: ./traffic-signs-data/Speed60.png "Speed 60"

+[image4]: ./traffic-signs-data/Speed70.png "Speed 70"

+[image5]: ./traffic-signs-data/WorkAhead.png "Work Ahead"

 ---

-This is the first project of the udacity self driving car nano-degree.
-Hence there were two challenges involved in this project:
+This is the second project of the udacity self driving car nano-degree.
+It is the first neural network that I have successfully trained and used to classify objects.

-1) Setting up the environment for development: Thankfully with past experience in anaconda and jupyter notebooks, this was OK for me.

-2) Delivering the project including the challenge video.

 ---
+Contents:

+- Dataset summary
+- Exploration of dataset
+- Preprocessing techniques used
+- Data Augmentation
+- Model Architecture
+- Model Training
+- Performance on new Images
+- Model probabilities ( softmax predictions )

 The below section describes how I went about detecting lanes in a car driving video.
 I divided it into two sections: